Plant

 The Plant Section promotes the development and communication of research in plant biology.
 Our journals encourage rapid publication of high-quality research and every year the SEB organises international conferences covering diverse areas of modern plant science.

-The Plant Section has a number of special interest groups covering different areas of animal biology that you are welcome to join.
+The Plant Section has a number of special interest groups covering different areas of plant biology that you are welcome to join.
 These interest groups help to organise sessions at our Annual Conference and our Symposia.
 Each interest group is headed by a group convenor, and the group convenors make up the SEB Plant Section Committee.

 Below is the list of plant biology interest groups, use the button below to log in to the members' area and join a group: